94kayla/reverse-interview/README.md

 - What are some ongoing challenges the team is experiencing that you are yet to resolve?
 - How do you track progress?
 - How are expectations and goals set, and who does the setting?
-- What does a code review look like here?
 - Walk me through a typical sprint on this team
-- How do you balance technical vs business goals?
 - How do you share knowledge?
 - How big are the teams?